Well0Lins/ExerciciosJS/README.md

 # ExerciciosJS
-Exercícios feito no curso de JavaScript
+Exercícios feitos no decorrer do curso de JavaScript.